Training like an elite athlete is (relatively) easy when you're 25.

 The problem with explosive movements—whether it’s ballistic lifting or, especially, plyometric exercises—is that they can strain your joints, particularly if you’re an older athlete with mobility issues.
 As Jeremy Holsopple, athletic performance director for the NBA’s Dallas Mavericks, says, “It’s hard to do explosive things on an ankle that has zero degrees of dorsal flexion...or a knee or hip that has some arthritic changes.”

-Holsopple was hired by Mavericks owner Mark Cuban specifically for his sports-science expertise, and when he works with his team’s aging star, 37-year-old Dirk Nowitzki, he puts his knowledge into practice.
+Holsopple was hired by Mavericks owner Mark Cuban specifically for his sports-science expertise, and when he works with his team’s aging star, 38-year-old Dirk Nowitzki, he puts his knowledge into practice.
 “We do high-force outputs with Dirk, but we keep fast-twitch muscles firing in a way that’s not breaking down the joints,” he tells me.
+The training clearly worked—during the 2017 season, Nowitzki became just the sixth player in NBA history to score 30,000 points in his career.

 Nowitzki and Holsopple still do plyometric drills, but they lessen the load with a new high-speed isokinetic squat machine, a specialized piece of equipment that maintains a consistent resistance throughout the concentric (raising) phase of the lift and applies virtually no resistance during the eccentric (lowering) phase.
 This means that on an isokinetic machine, Nowitzki has to push just as hard at the top of his lift as he does at the bottom (a normal squat gets easier as you get more leverage on the bar), and once he starts moving downward he has to deal with only his own body weight.